Mad honey Intoxication and remedy

 Treatment for Intoxication:

-There is no such test that reveals the level of Grayanotoxin present in the body, and it also doesn’t have a lab for testing grayanotoxin intoxication, but however; it can be diagnosed with the help of a history of intoxication and symptoms.
+There is no such test that reveals the level of Grayanotoxin present in the body, and it also doesn’t have a lab for testing grayanotoxin intoxication, but; it can be diagnosed with the help of a history of intoxication and symptoms.
 As soon as the symptoms start showing up, the patient should be given saline infusion and atropine.
 This has helped in many cases, to reduce intoxication.

 As intoxication also results in heart block, in a few cases, a temporary transvenous pacemaker was required.
 Also, in some cases, if saline infusion and atropine aren’t enough, then Advanced Cardiac Life Support (ACLS) bradyarrhythmia protocols are required; dopamine infusion and transvenous pacing are suggested.
 However, as per the reports, intravenous saline infusion or after normal saline infusion with atropine sulfate has cured many patients.
 Thus, there should be constant supportive care with electrocardiographic monitoring.
 The complete recovery may take 6 to 24 days.